KaoriRachel/FUYAO/README.md

 ### Building & Running

 - Within the `Experiments/bench/` directory,
-users can find scripts for building, running, and invoking in its subdirectory.
+users can find scripts for building, running, and invoking.